mtapiacs/DataStrike2019/README.md

 Every turn:
     -Call code on each item of object array

-Data You Have Access To:
-    myHealth
-    myLocation
-    game_stats

 Turn Actions:
     build(loc, type)
         Param: loc (x, y), Robot Type